dnlup/doc/README.md

 * `<number>`

-The number of time that the flag was encountered.
+The number of times that it has encountered the flag.

 ###### `total`